Investable Attributes fractionate the talent behind an underlying strategy / DARWIN.

 - the more likely the DARWIN will trade with a 6.5% VaR target risk.

-The higher the score, the less often our Risk Manager has to intervene, hence:
+The higher the score, the less often our Risk Engine has to intervene, hence:

 - The more proportional the DARWIN’s behaviour vs. its underlying strategy, and